 HBO’s adaptation of the beloved DC comic book series Watchmen is by the far the best adaptation of the source material yet.
 The HBO series is dark, gritty, and engaging.
-Watchmen recieved rave reviews upon its release from both critics and audience alike and while we only have one season of the series there is no doubt that the series is brilliant.
+Watchmen recieved rave reviews upon its release from both critics and audiences alike and while we only have one season of the series there is no doubt that the series is brilliant.
 So, if you miss the series here are some shows you could watch like Watchmen.

 Synopsis: Daredevil follows Matt Murdock, attorney by day and vigilante by night.
 Blinded in an accident as a child, Murdock uses his heightened senses as Daredevil, fighting crime on the streets of New York after the sun goes down.
 His efforts are not welcomed by powerful businessman Wilson Fisk-aka Kingpin- and others whose interests collide with those of Daredevil.